 The Spring 2’s piezoelectric tweeter is exceptionally fast and can produce frequencies well beyond the normal range of human hearing.
 A slight dip in the lower treble keeps things sounding smooth but the 8kHz peak brings some notes to the forefront.

-Despite the forwardness of the treble, it has an evenness that prevents it from being strident.
-But at the same time, Spring 2 is not particularly forgiving on inherently sibilant tracks like Utada Hikaru’s “Traveling”, where the shakers and verbal esses standout as plain as a pikestaff.
+Despite the forwardness of the treble, it has an evenness but it can be strident.
+I find the treble timbre to be slightly off-kilter and metallic.
+At the same time, Spring 2 is not particularly forgiving on inherently sibilant tracks like Utada Hikaru’s “Traveling”, where the shakers and verbal esses standout as plain as a pikestaff.

 The soundstage dimensions are wider than deep, reaching to the edge of the headspace to the sides but not projecting far forward.
 Overall resolution and instrument separation are good but layering is somewhat limited.
 Despite the airiness of the treble, the stage feels more intimate than expansive.